YourTown Health sees all patients. You don’t have to have insurance or live in the same county as our centers to benefit from our services.

 If you qualify for the Sliding Fee Minimum, your total charge for each medical office visit is only $25.
 Patients with higher incomes pay 25%, 50%, 75%, or 100% of the charges.

 For example, if the charges for your office visit total $200, but you qualify for the Sliding Fee Scale at 25%, you are only charged $50.
-If you qualify for the Sliding Fee Minimum, you pay only $25.
+If you qualify for the Sliding Fee Nominal, you will be asked to pay only $25.

 The Sliding Fee Minimum charge for dental services is $40.